 Students living on-campus need to plan carefully for move-in.
 Students can find important information such as video tutorials for how to pack for move-in; how to make a reservation; and information on the Luggage program for out-of-state families on the Residential Life website.

 Opening and Closing - Plan for breaks and upcoming semesters: See information on next page.

 It’s also important to know that the residence halls close for several breaks during the year: Thanksgiving, Winter, and Spring Break closing information is posted online.
-Make sure you touch base with your student about his/her plans for the various breaks to minimize surprise expenses for plane and bus tickets!
+Make sure you touch base with your student about their plans for the various breaks to minimize surprise expenses for plane and bus tickets!

 Communication and Break Plans

-Communication has become instant and while text messages and emails are quick and convenient it’s also important to have regular telephone calls or video chats where you can really hear how your student is doing.
+Communication has become instant and while text messages and emails are quick and convenient, it’s also important to have regular telephone calls or video chats where you can really hear how your student is doing.
 Before you send your student off to UMass be sure to have a conversation about how often you want to hear from each other.

 New Parents - Enroll with the Office of Parent Services